 Now twist the ball counter clockwise to unscrew the back.
 If that does not work we need to use the bigger tool.
+If the ball won’t open a watch case we reach for the watch case wrench which is how to remove watch back with notches if the ball fails.
+Many of these use removable tips.
 There are several tips like this:

-Now with snap back cases you will have to close them.
+The other side of opening a watch back is closing them.
 Some you can just snap back in by hand with no problem.
 The real problem comes with tougher ones you may be tempted to use too much force on, even to the point of putting the watch crystal down on a desk or table and putting your body weight into snapping the case back on.
 This can, and very often does, cause the crystal to crack.
 To avoid that you need this tool:

 By applying the force evenly you run far less risk of cracking the crystal.
 If you use a nylon piece that is too small the force will not be applied evenly, if you use one too big, the lugs may get in the way and either snap off or cause the watch to sit unevenly and once again crack the crystal.
 If your crystal is already cracked even using this tool carefully will likely result in destroying the crystal.